-Cell-based assays rely on the analysis of cells placed in plastic dishes.
-Standard approaches provide for extracting information from cells through optical systems or sensors embedded in the plastic substrate (e.g. passive microelectrode array – MEA – technology).
-Thereby information acquired from the cells travels on limited bandwidth across long distances (compared to the cell’s size) before reaching a CPU on a paired machine where this information will be processed.
+In-vitro cell-based assays analyze cells placed in plastic dishes.
+Standard approaches extract information from cells through optical systems or sensors embedded in the plastic substrate (e.g., passive microelectrode array – MEA – technology).
+The information acquired from cells travels on limited bandwidth across long distances (relative to the cell’s size) before reaching a CPU on a paired machine where this information will be processed.

-In vitro screenings utilize different techniques to study cell networks such as high content screening (HCS), automated patch-clamp and microelectrode array (MEA).
-All these techniques provide meaningful insights into neuronal cells' biological processes, but they all fail to bring a comprehensive and accurate picture of the cell network dynamics.
+Brain research utilizes different techniques to study cell networks such as high content screening (HCS), patch-clamp and microelectrode array (MEA).
+These techniques provide meaningful insights into the biological processes of neuronal cells, but they all fail to provide a comprehensive and accurate picture of cell network dynamics.

-When it comes to kinetic assays on live cells, HCS is hindered by many obstacles such as phototoxicity, photobleaching, temporal resolution, dye-mediated cell physiology modification, etc. Patch-clamp brings high details in single-cell and single-channel analysis but cannot capture network-wide processes.
-Similarly, cell network investigations with passive MEA technology are impaired by significant under sampling (few electrodes per thousands of cells), resulting in poor statistics and questionable results.
+When it comes to kinetic assays on live cells, HCS is hindered by many obstacles such as phototoxicity, photobleaching, temporal resolution and dye-mediated modification of cell physiology.
+Patch-clamp brings a high level of detail in single-cell and single-channel analysis but cannot capture network-wide processes.
+Similarly, cell network investigations with MEA passive technology are impaired by significant under sampling (a few electrodes per thousands of cells), resulting in poor statistics and questionable results.

-The in-vitro field is constantly evolving.
+The in-vitro cell-based assay field is constantly evolving.
 The rise of human-derived stem cell technology and the progression toward more in vivo-like human models raise new challenges in identifying reliable and efficient readout technology.
-For this reason, we at 3Brain are committed to the constant development of innovative products – like the 3D CMOS chip – to maximize the potential of the dense information acquired from advanced in-vitro models such as human-derived organoids or spheroids.
+This is why we at 3Brain are committed to ongoing development of innovative products – like the 3D CMOS chip – to maximize the potential of the dense information acquired from advanced in-vitro models such as human-derived organoids or spheroids.